NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 TODO: Update link to samples repo

-We're going to start by opening up the "Unoptimized" scene in the sample project.
+We're going to start by opening up the "Basketball Shooter (Unoptimized)" scene in the sample project.

 <video width="100%" controls><source src={networkSaturated} /></video>